marcransome/Choco/README.md

 # Choco
 Choco is a theme for [LimeChat](http://limechat.net/mac/), an IRC client for Mac.
 It is an adaptation of the [Limelight](https://github.com/Soryu/Limelight) theme, and like a good caffè latte it is warm and inviting, with just the right amount of froth.

+Choco comes in both regular:
 <a href="http://www.fidgetbox.co.uk/github/choco_regular.png" target="_blank"><img src="http://www.fidgetbox.co.uk/github/choco_regular.png"></a>

+..and condensed versions:

 <a href="http://www.fidgetbox.co.uk/github/choco_regular.png" target="_blank"><img src="http://www.fidgetbox.co.uk/github/choco_condensed.png"></a>